 First, let me review what the title of this post means.
 A readable copy of selected webpages would differ from an XML backup: the latter would be hard to read (at least without some tinkering), but would require seconds rather than days to restore.
 I wanted both kinds; each had advantages for certain needs.

 The readable offline copy would be stored on my hard drive.
-Thus it would let me view the backed-up webpages when Internet connections were unreliable or simply unavailable.
+Thus it would let me view the backed-up webpages when Internet connections were unavailable or unreliable.
 The readable offline copy would also be more useful than the online original for some purposes.
 First, views of different pages within the offline copy would be much faster than many Internet connections would allow.
-In addition, if I did ever have to restore my online material from scratch, the offline copy would provide a point of reference, to confirm how things were supposed to look when I was done.
+In addition, there might be some tasks for which a self-contained version of a blog might be preferable (e.g., when giving an exam about the contents of a website, without allowing students to actually go online).
+And if I did ever have to restore my online material from scratch, the offline copy would provide a point of reference, to confirm how things were supposed to look when I was done.

 Next, regarding the “integrated” part of the title.
 Some websites, such as those of CNN and eBay, have very little in common.
-It was very unlikely that the user would click on a link in eBay and expect to be taken to a CNN webpage, or vice versa.
+Users will rarely click on a link in eBay and expect to be taken to a CNN webpage, or vice versa.
 That was not my situation.
 The websites I wanted to back up were my own blogs.
 Many of my blog posts contained links to one another.
 If I backed up each blog separately, clicking a link in one would not open the relevant page in the other.
 I wanted a backup in which clicking a link to Ray’s Blog B from within a page in Ray’s Blog A would take me directly to an offline copy of that Blog B page, even though it was in another blog.
 In short, I wanted an integrated readable offline copy of multiple blogs.

 The title of this post says that I had previously decided to use Wget to produce that offline copy.
 Wget was a command-line program.
 The mission, then, was to work up the command(s) needed to produce that offline copy.
 This post provides a short version of the more extended explorations reported in the previous post.
 This post also adds a few things that I hadn’t attempted previously.